Doctor Who Live: Conception and development

 Stage productions had previously been performed using the Doctor Who brand, such as 1974's Seven Keys to Doomsday.
 After the success of the first Doctor Who Prom, a concert held by the BBC, BBC Worldwide decided to develop a live Doctor Who concert tour.
 Around Christmas 2009, BBC Worldwide approached Will Brenton, creator of puppet children's television series Tweenies, to direct the show.
 Brenton, who had experience with large arena-based shows, decided that the performance would need more narrative thrust and live engagement with the audience.
 In discussions with Doctor Who executive producer Steven Moffat, Brenton proposed a "Jurassic Park kind of feel" with a character bringing in others for show; Moffat suggested that the show could follow on from elements of the 1973 Doctor Who television serial Carnival of Monsters, which featured an interstellar showman who kept different monsters miniaturised for entertainment.
 Moffat had desired a show like Live since he was a child, and thus helped spearhead the production.
 Doctor Who writer Gareth Roberts was brought on to co-write the show's script with Brenton.
 Gary and Paul Hardy-Brown, also known as the Twins, helped with constructing the final encounter between the lone Dalek and the TARDIS, with their techniques being used to make it appear as though the Dalek was flying without the use of wires.
 The pair additionally helped with a scene where a man is turned into a Cyberman live on stage.
 Ben Foster, who orchestrates Murray Gold's compositions for the television programme, developed the musical component of the show, and conducts the 16-piece band.

 From left to right: Matt Smith, Nigel Planer, and Nicholas Briggs portrayed characters in the show.

 The live show is an implied sequel to the 1973 Doctor Who television episode Carnival of Monsters, with Vorgenson being the son of the character Vorg from that episode.
 Moffat conceived the character of Vorgenson.
 The show features Matt Smith as the Eleventh Doctor.
 Smith appears in pre-recorded video clips during the show as he was busy filming the series at the time.
 Nigel Planer portrays Vorgenson.
 Planer was initially uninterested, but after seeing the depth of the role, he was willing to participate.
 Nicholas Briggs portrays Winston Churchill, taking over the role instead of Churchill's usual actor in the show, Ian McNeice.
 Briggs also voices several monsters in Live.
-Several antagonists from throughout the series also appear as part of the show, including the Judoon, Clockwork Robots, Silurians, Weeping Angels, Cybermen, Daleks, and Scarecrows.
+Several antagonists from throughout the series also appear as part of the show, including the Judoon, Clockwork Droids, Silurians, Weeping Angels, Cybermen, Daleks, and Scarecrows.

 The show premiered in Wembley Arena on 8 October 2010 and proceeded to tour throughout the United Kingdom.